 Growing strawberries at home can be relatively easy if you get the 5 key requirements right.
 This guide will help you successfully grow long-lived berries with that old-fashioned truly sweet flavor.
+Strawberries can also be grown in containers and wintered over successfully if you take a few precautions.

 Start with the Right Variety